 Let’s start with a bird’s eye view of overall cloud costs.
-The TRiA screen shot below shows total spend for the month as well as other helpful information such as my most expensive cloud account and a forecasted monthly spend.
+The TRiA screenshot below shows the total spending for the month as well as other helpful information such as my most expensive cloud account and forecasted monthly spend.
 You can also drill down on each account to see the cost makeup.

 But the real power for optimization comes when we drill down into TRiA’s cost advisor capabilities.
 The screen below shows how much we could save with a few changes to our environment.
 In this case, TRiA has identified some unused resources that we might consider spinning down.
 The system also identified cost savings that could be realized by better use of Reserved Instances.

 Reserved Instances are dedicated resources on either Azure or AWS.
-Unlike “pay as you go” resources, you pay up front for these resources as well commit to hourly usage payments for as long as three years.
+Unlike “pay as you go” resources, you pay upfront for these resources as well commit to hourly usage payments for as long as three years.
 If you know you’re going to need the capacity, reserved instances make sense.
-At discounts as high as 75% off the standard hourly rates, investing in reserved instances can help you lower your AWS or Azure bills.
+At discounts as high as 75 percent off the standard hourly rates, investing in reserved instances can help you lower your AWS or Azure bills.

-Interestingly, RightScale’s 2018 State of the Cloud Survey found that only 47% of AWS users and 23% of Azure users leveraged Reserved Instances.
+Interestingly, RightScale’s 2018 State of the Cloud Survey found that only 47 percent of AWS users and 23 percent of Azure users leveraged Reserved Instances.
 That’s money left on the table.

-The screen shot above are taken from our demo version of TRiA, but we’ve already had customers identify tens of thousands of dollars’ worth of potential savings by leveraging TRiA’s Cost Advisor.
+The screenshot above is taken from our demo version of TRiA, but we’ve already had customers identify tens of thousands of dollars’ worth of potential savings by leveraging TRiA’s Cost Advisor.

 So far, we’ve just talked about a manual analysis of cloud costs, but a well-designed CMP should also give you the ability to automate cost optimization.
 With TRiA you can:

-- Set bots to automate stop and start of unused or underutilized instances.
+- Set bots to automate the stop and start of unused or underutilized instances.

 - Automate notifications or actions (e.g., start or stop instances) based on CPU utilization, Key/Value pairs, or dozens of other conditions customizable to your business needs.